If you feel unsafe for any reason, please call 911 or your local emergency number.

 The body learns that sudden change can overwhelm, and that connection can stabilize.

-What is added here becomes part of how humans later respond to intensity, separation, closeness, and relief—long before choice or language enter the picture.
+What begins here influences how people later respond to intensity, separation, closeness, and relief — long before language or choice.

 What These Figures Represent